 Instead of being the marketer, today, think from the subscriber’s perspective for a minute.
 Imagine receiving an email from a brand every single day.
 How does that make you feel?
 Not too good?
-Does it feel like you are being pushed into making that purchase?
+Does it feel like email fatigue or you are being pushed into making that purchase?

 Now imagine how would your customer feel when you, out of habit, send too many emails, at least one per day, to them?
 Increasing the frequency may seem right to you but, it does lead to many unsubscribe.
 Being bombarded with emails will not help with engagement; instead, it will create a distance between you and your customer.